 Modern websites should have an SSL certificate to provide a secure (HTTPS) connection.
 This is good for your visitor’s safety and privacy.

-Google prefers websites to use SSL, so it’s important to have a valid SSL certificate to help boost your search engine optimization.
+Google prefers SSL websites, so having a valid SSL certificate is important for boosting search engine optimization.

-Both Bluehost and HostGator provide a free SSL certificate for your website, provided by the third-party service Let’s Encrypt.
-It’s very easy to add this to your website and both Bluehost and HostGator provide full instructions.
+Bluehost and HostGator provide a free SSL certificate for your website, provided by the third-party service Let’s Encrypt.
+Adding this to your website is easy; Bluehost and HostGator provide full instructions.

 Winner: Tie